nemocyberworld/mr-linux/README.md

 ## 💾 Save System

-Game progress and points are saved automatically to:
+Your game progress is stored automatically in:

 ```bash
 ~/.mr_linux_save
 ```

-It includes:
+Tracks:

-* `COMPLETED_LEVELS`
+* Completed levels
-* `POINTS`
+* Total points

-You can reset progress anytime by deleting the file.
+To reset your progress, simply delete the file.

 ---